Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Introduction

 \section{Introduction}

-Multilingual systems~\citep{johnson2017google,Lample2019CrosslingualLM} normally use a shared vocabulary to build the word space uniformly.
-For instance, in multilingual machine translation scenarios, this is achieved by combining all source and target training sentences together, and training a shared language-agnostic word segmenter, e.g., BPE~\citep{sennrich2015neural}, to split the words into tokens.
+Multilingual systems \citep{johnson-etal-2017-googles,Lample2019CrosslingualLM} typically use a shared vocabulary to build the word space uniformly.
+For instance, in MNMT scenarios, this is achieved by combining all source and target training sentences together and training a shared language-agnostic tokenizer, e.g., BPE~\citep{sennrich-etal-2016-neural}, to split the words into tokens.

-Such a design is neat and scales easily.
-Moreover, shared tokens also encourage positive knowledge transfer when the shared tokens refer to equivalent or similar meanings.
-Research in the field of cross-lingual word embedding~\citep{sogaard2018limitations,ruder2019survey} shows that exploiting a weak supervision signal (even a few shared words across languages) remarkably boosts cross-lingual word embedding or bilingual lexicon induction (word translation).
-For a higher-level representation learning, e.g., multilingual BERT~\citep{kenton2019bert}, \citet{pires2019multilingual} show that this point is also held, where knowledge transfer is more pronounced between languages with higher lexical overlap.
-For bilingual machine translation, \citet{aji2020neural} investigate knowledge transfer in a parent-child transfer setting\footnote{Normally, it refers to tuning the child model on the pre-trained parent model, while the embedding table could be fully shared, partially shared, or not shared at all.} and reveal that word embeddings play an important role, particularly if they are properly aligned.
+Such a design is simple and scales easily.
+Moreover, shared tokens also encourage positive knowledge transfer when they refer to equivalent or similar meanings.
+Research on cross-lingual word embeddings~\citep{sogaard-etal-2018-limitations,ruder2019survey} shows that exploiting a weak supervision signal from identical words remarkably boosts cross-lingual word embedding or bilingual lexicon induction, i.e., word translation.
+This point is also held for higher-level representation learning, e.g., multilingual BERT~\citep{devlin-etal-2019-bert}, where \citet{pires-etal-2019-multilingual} show that knowledge transfer is more pronounced between languages with higher lexical overlap.
+For bilingual machine translation, \citet{aji-etal-2020-neural} investigate knowledge transfer in a parent-child transfer setting\footnote{Normally, it refers to tuning the child model on the pre-trained parent model, while the embedding table could be fully shared, partially shared, or not shared at all.} and reveal that word embeddings play an important role, particularly if they are correctly aligned.